 Bacteria

-Many types of harmful bacteria can be spread via your portable suction unit, including:
+Many types of harmful bacteria can be spread by your portable suction unit, including:

-• Staphylococcus aureus: spread via droplets; can cause dangerous skin infections and spread to other organs, with new strains that are drug-resistant (MRSA)
+- Staphylococcus aureus is spread via droplets and can cause dangerous skin infections and spread to other organs, with new drug-resistant strains (MRSA)

-• Streptococcus pneumonia: the leading cause of bacterial pneumonia; can enter the lungs through inhalation or the bloodstream
+- Streptococcus pneumonia is the leading cause of bacterial pneumonia; can enter the lungs through inhalation or the bloodstream

-• Haemophilus influenzae: the second most common cause of bacterial pneumonia; doesn’t usually cause illness unless you have a weakened immune system
+- Haemophilus influenzae is the second most common cause of bacterial pneumonia; doesn’t usually cause illness unless you have a weakened immune system

 Viruses